 What Is Not Special about ST GEORGE

 This area is growing so fast that not all of it has been attractive.
 Although winters are mild, summers can be very hot.
 If you are not LDS, it might be off-putting that more than half of the population is of that faith however it helps make a very safe and pleasant place to live!
 St. George is almost perfect but it is downwind from Nevada atomic bomb test site which caused problems in the past (Google downwinders for info).
-The approval of a gypsum mine near St. George caused controversy in mid-2012 but does not impact everyday life in the residential areas.

 Who Will Like Retirement in ST GEORGE